playfulprogramming/playfulprogramming/content/blog/css-fundamentals/index.md

 ![youtube.png](./youtube.png)

-> 🤓 Mastering the flexbox will take you very far in CSS
+> 🤓 Mastering the flexbox will take you very far in CSS as it is used everywhere

 #### Gridbox: